-- 149. The CIF sets out the overarching criteria for judging outcomes. - 150.
-Inspectors will take account of current standards and progress, including the school's own performance information, and make a relevant judgement on academic and other learning outcomes for pupils by evaluating the extent to which all pupils: - progress well from their different starting points and achieve or exceed standards expected for their age - attain relevant qualifications so that they can and do progress to the next stage of their education into courses that lead to higher-level qualifications and into jobs that meet local and national needs. - 151.
-To judge outcomes, inspectors will evaluate pupils' academic and vocational achievement across the curriculum. - 152.
+- 198. The CIF sets out the overarching criteria for judging outcomes. - 199.
+Inspectors will take account of current standards and progress, including the school's own performance information, and make a relevant judgement on academic and other learning outcomes for pupils by evaluating the extent to which all pupils: - 200. progress well from their different starting points and achieve or exceed standards expected for their age nationally (at the end of a key stage), or within the school's own curriculum - 201. attain relevant qualifications so that they can and do progress to the next stage of their education into courses that lead to higher level qualifications and into jobs that meet local and national needs. - 202.
+To judge outcomes, inspectors will evaluate pupils' academic and vocational achievement across the curriculum. - 203.
 In judging achievement, inspectors will give most weight to pupils' progress.
 They will take account of pupils' starting points in terms of their prior attainment and age when evaluating progress.
-Within this, they will give most weight to the progress of pupils currently in the school, taking account of how this compares with the progress of recent cohorts, where relevant.
+Within this, they will give most weight to the progress of pupils currently in the school, taking account of how this compares with the progress of recent cohorts, where there are any.
 Inspectors will consider the progress of pupils in all year groups, not just those who have taken or are about to take examinations or national tests.
 As part of pupils' progress, inspectors will consider the growth in pupils' security, breadth and depth of knowledge, understanding and skills.

-- 153. Inspectors will gather evidence about the progress of current pupils through: - observations in lessons - discussions with pupils about their understanding of things they have been learning about - scrutiny of pupils' development of knowledge, understanding and skills over time as shown in their work, including that in their books - the school's own information, taking account of the quality and rigour of the assessment on which it is based. - 154.
-Inspectors will recognise that published data for very small groups of children should be treated with caution.
-For example, it will not be possible to draw conclusions about trends in relation to very small groups.
-Equally, it will be misleading to compare national rates of progress and attainment with progress and attainment rates for very small groups or for groups that have high proportions of pupils with special educational needs arising from their low cognitive abilities. - 155.
-In scrutinising pupils' work, inspectors will consider how well: - pupils are making good progress towards meeting or exceeding the expected attainment for their age as set out in the school's own curriculum and assessment policies - all pupils are set challenging goals, given their starting points, and are making good progress towards meeting or exceeding these - pupils are gaining and consolidating knowledge, understanding and skills - pupils, including the most able, do work that deepens their knowledge, understanding and skills, rather than simply undertaking more work of the same difficulty, or going on to study different content.
+- 204. Inspectors will gather evidence about the progress of current pupils through: - 205. observations in lessons - 206. discussions with pupils about their understanding of things they have been learning about - 207. scrutiny of pupils' acquisition of knowledge, understanding and skills over time as shown in their work, including that in their books - 208. the school's own information, taking account of the quality and rigour of the assessment on which it is based. - 209.
+Inspectors recognise that published data for small groups of children must be treated with caution.
+They will analyse all pupil-level and group-level data, but there will be some groups that are too small for group-level reporting to be meaningful.
+Only if groups are large enough will inspectors be able to draw valid inferences from group-level performance.
+This is to avoid forming unfair judgements about a school.
+For example, it would not be possible to draw conclusions about trends in relation to small groups.
+Equally, it would be misleading to compare national progress and attainment rates with progress and attainment rates for small groups or for groups that have high proportions of pupils who have special educational needs arising from their low cognitive abilities. - 210.
+When considering the school's records for the progress of current pupils, inspectors will recognise that some schools that opt to design their curriculum in line with the national curriculum will be moving towards using a system of assessment without national curriculum levels. - 211.
+In scrutinising pupils' work, inspectors will consider how well: - 212. pupils are making good progress towards meeting or exceeding the expected attainment for their age, as set out in the school's own curriculum and assessment policies - 213. pupils are set challenging goals, given their starting points, and are making good progress towards meeting or exceeding these - 214. pupils are gaining and consolidating knowledge, understanding and skills - 215. pupils do work that deepens their knowledge, understanding and skills, rather than simply undertaking more work of the same difficulty or going on to study different content.